 You may have different tools to resolve this issue, but these tools don’t help you always.
 You can buy a set of removal tools if the top of the broken car key is stuck to the lock.
 And don’t forget to put some spray lubricant before using these tools.
 These are intended to slide in alongside the key, which will allow us to work it out.
-If the tools don’t work, you will have no option other than calling a automotive locksmith.
+If the tools don’t work, you will have no option other than to call an automotive locksmith.

 3. Try Magnets

 Now, let’s know what to do if you lost your car keys.
 Well, there are different types of keys that you can use in this situation.
-These are mentioned below.
+Let’s have a look at them.

 Different Keys to Use after Losing Your Car Key

 Listed below are the various types of keys you can use when your car key is missing.

 This key used by the car business is a traditional one.
 You need to place it into the start chamber and drive your car.
 If you lose it, call a locksmith to make another key.